 You can use a can or jar of marinated artichoke hearts that have been well-drained and chopped into small pieces.
 The flavor of this dip will change as a result but it should still be delicious.
 Add in as much or as little as you want to get it to your desired tastes.
 I recommend adding it in after the dip has been combined (just before chilling) so that you can taste and adjust the dip as you slowly incorporate the artichoke hearts.

 Looking for more delicious appetizer recipes?
-We’ve got you covered!
+Try these:

 - EASY FRIED CHEESE STRAWS